bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 At a high level, this portion of the integration should perform the following:

 1. **Capture and compare** by pulling products from both BigCommerce and the external channel, then looping through and compare to see if any matches are found.
-The comparison is made against a unique identifier that can be found in both systems (it's typically best to index using product **SKU** or **UPC**, if possible).
+The comparison is made against a unique identifier that can be found in both systems.
+It is typically best to index using product **SKU** or **UPC**, if possible.
 2. **Update or create** by updating an existing product if a match is found in step 1.
 If no match is found, create a product.

 There are several workflows to get products to or from BigCommerce and the external channel.
 Depending on the channel and the desired functionality, you may use one or more of these in your app.